 - Make sure your training data represent the real data your model will analyze in production

 - Each label should have a similar amount of images, so the data will be balanced

 - Merge very close classes (visually similar), then create another task only for them, and connect it via Flows

 - Use both human and UI feedback to improve the quality of your dataset – inspect evaluation metrics like Accuracy, Precision, Recall, Confusion Matrix, and Failed Images

 - Always collect new images to extend your dataset

 Building an image classifier requires a proper task definition and continuous improvements of your training dataset.
 If the size of the dataset is challenging, start simple and gradually iterate towards your goal.
 To make the basic setup easier, we created a few step-by-step video tutorials.
 Learn how to deploy your models for offline use here, check the other guides, or our API documentation.
 You can also see for yourself how our pre-trained models perform in the public demo.

 We believe that with the Ximilar platform, you are able to create highly complex, customizable, and scalable solutions tailored to the needs of your business – check the use cases for quality control, visual search engines or fashion.
 The basic features in our app are free, so anyone can try it.
+Training of image recognition models is also free with Ximilar platform.
+You are simply paying only for calling the model for prediction.
 We are always here to discuss your custom projects and all the challenges in person or on a call.
 If you have any questions, feel free to contact us.